 The Company's credit risk is limited to cash and cash equivalents, loans receivable which are included in other assets, trade and other receivables and the Company's investments in convertible debentures.
 The Company's trade and other receivables is subject to the credit risk of the counterparties who own and operate the mines underlying Sandstorm's royalty portfolio.
 In order to mitigate its exposure to credit risk, the Company closely monitors its financial assets and maintains its cash deposits in several high-quality financial institutions.
 The Company's investments in convertible debentures are subject to the counterparties' credit risk.
-In particular, the Company's convertible debentures due from Equinox Gold Corp. ("Equinox") and Americas Gold and Silver ("Americas Gold") are subject to the respective counterparty credit risk and the Company's ability to realize on its security.
-Furthermore, the convertible debenture due from Equinox is subject to the risk that the value of Equinox's equity decreases below the puttable price of the instrument.
+In particular, the Company's convertible debenture due from Americas Gold and Silver ("Americas Gold") is subject to counterparty credit risk and the Company's ability to realize on its security.
 The impact of expected credit losses on trade receivables and financial assets held at amortized cost is not material.